UB-ADBLAB/pgAQP/README.md

-OptiAQP: Index-Assisted Stratified Sampling for Online Aggregation
+pgAQP: A PostgreSQL extension for approximate query processing
 ======================
+# Overview
+This is the code base for OptiAQP: Index-Assisted Stratified Sampling for Online Aggregation (ICDE '27) [arXiv preprint](https://arxiv.org/abs/2604.28141).
+In this work, we design optimized index-assisted stratified sampling method for online aggregation style approximate query processing.

 # Environment